hashicorp/terraform/website/source/docs/commands/destroy.html.markdown

 This command accepts all the flags that the
 [apply command](/docs/commands/apply.html) accepts.
 If `-force` is set, then the destroy confirmation will not be shown.

+The `-target` flag, instead of affecting "dependencies" will instead also destroy any resources that _depend on_ the target(s) specified.

+The behavior of any `terraform destroy` command can be previewed at any time with an equivalent `terraform plan -destroy` command.